 STAR Voting can be adopted with or without a primary

-With STAR Voting, in many cases we could skip low-turnout primaries and just vote once in November.
+With STAR Voting, in many cases we could skip low-turnout primaries and

 Skipping the primary would save taxpayers money, would save voters time, and the shorter campaign season would make it more affordable and accessible for grassroots candidates to run for office, in turn combatting the influence of money in politics.
+In elections that don't usually have a crowded field of candidates this is often the best option.

 For situations where a primary is needed, such as partisan primaries or the presidential primary, STAR Voting can be used for either or both elections.
 A Final Five STAR Voting non-partisan primary is another option which is a great choice for highly competitive jurisdictions.